danielfrance/Ninja_Gold_Game/README.md

 see if the session variables has not been set.  if they havent been, then we'll set the activities to a new array and the users total gold to 0.
 After that, just a few simple IF statements.

 array_unshift was a cool new function.
-After I had built everything, I wasnt
+After I had built everything, the activity log wasn't populating with the most current activity.
+I used array_unshift to push each new value in to the index position[0]